Three Questions on Modern Atheism: An Interview with John Milbank

 TOJ: In considering modern atheism on a broader scale, in terms of the historical development of its cultural logic, what would you consider as its defining cultural form, if there is such a thing that has remained continuously present throughout its modern history?
 Moreover, what key modern shifts in the way power was constructed, distributed and organized, especially through changing socio-economic formations, might have provided the material conditions for its emergence and particular shape?

 JM: I think that we’ve scarcely begun to pose this all-important question.
-How is it that atheism arose so recently (end of 18th Century) and yet so quickly established itself?
+How is it that atheism arose so recently (end of 18th century) and yet so quickly established itself?
 Clearly it was to begin with an elite phenomenon, so it is from the start and up to now socially connected to the idea of a new, rival elite.
-This means that it has to be considered a bourgeois phenomenon or else one of decadent aristocracy—which is another modern socialising mode.
+This means that it has to be considered a bourgeois phenomenon or else one of decadent aristocracy—which is another modern socializing mode.

 I think that Charles Taylor provides important clues by saying that the atheist self is the ‘buffered self’—no external spiritual forces can get to it—and also that it is a self entirely in charge of its own morality and self-disciplining.
 Thus, as he argues, if Latin Christianity, because of its over-disciplinary mode and its ‘festive’ deficit ushered in this sort of self, finally it dispenses with the religious bit altogether.
 This self is definitely the self that is totally autonomous and so likes to reduce all to predictable calculation.
 Spiritual security and worldly freedom and comfort are preferred over the aristocratic heroism of a quest for meaning.
 In Great Britain, even up to say Thatcher or even up to Blair, the establishment was finally religious.
 But Blair (ironically) ushered in a new political class that saw politics like a business to be exploited and this is essentially an atheist class.
 Maybe the explicit personal religiosity of New Labour in some way worked ideologically to mask this.